aws-samples/amazon-connect-agent-hold-pause-resume-recording/README.md

 ## Walkthrough

 1. Download the zip file code for this repository [here](zip/connect-agent-hold-stop-recording.zip).
-2. Create a S3 solution bucket in your AWS account.
+2. Create an S3 solution bucket within the same region where the Amazon Connect instance is located.
-3. Upload he Zip file downloaded in step 1
+3. Upload the zip file downloaded in step one to the new bucket.
-5. Run the CFT located [here](cft/connect-agent-event-cft.yaml).
+4. Run the CloudFormation Template located [here](cft/connect-agent-event-cft.yaml).
-6. Following parameters needed for the CFT:
+5. Following parameters needed for the CloudFormation Template:
     1. InstanceARN: ARN of the Amazon Connect instance.
     2. StreamARN: ARN of the Kinesis stream used for Agent Events.
 If the Connect instance is not currently streaming Agent Events, see [here](https://docs.aws.amazon.com/connect/latest/adminguide/agent-event-streams.html) for steps on how to enable Agent Event Streaming.
-    3. SolutionSourceBucket: Solution bucket created in step 3
+    3. SolutionSourceBucket: S3 Bucket created in step three.

 ![CloudFormation Template Screenshot](/images/stack_details.png)